Gamocosm/Gamocosm/README.md

 1. Start the server: `./run.sh rails s`
 1. Start the Sidekiq worker: `./run.sh sidekiq`

+### Directory hierarchy
+- app: main source code
+- bin: rails stuff, don't touch
+- config: rails app configuration
+- db: rails app database stuff (schema, migrations, seeds)
+- lib: rails stuff, don't touch
+- log: 'nuff said
+- public: static files
+- server\_setup: stuff for the servers Gamocosm creates (e.g. zram scripts), used by `app/workers/setup_server_worker.rb`
+	- see [Additional Info for Server Admins][15] on the wiki for more information
+- sysadmin: stuff for the Gamocosm server (you can run your own server! this is an open source project)
+- test-docker: use docker container to test most of `app/workers/setup_server_worker.rb` (more below)
+- test: pooteeweet
+- vendor: rails stuff, don't touch

 ### run.sh and env.sh options
 `run.sh` and `tests.sh` both source `env.sh` for environment variables/configuration.
 `run.sh` also does `bundle exec` for you, so you just do `./run.sh GEM ARGS ...`.